clojure-grimoire/grimoire/resources/1.6.0/clojure.core/*compile-path*/docstring.md

-Specifies the directory where 'compile' will write out .classfiles.
-This directory must be in the classpath for 'compile' towork.Defaults to "classes"
+Specifies the directory where 'compile' will write out .class files.
+This directory must be in the classpath for 'compile' to work.

+  Defaults to "classes"